David Puth: Career

-Puth spent 19 years at J.P.
-Morgan where he served in a variety of senior global leadership roles with oversight of the bank's FX, interest rate derivatives, commodities and emerging markets businesses.
-He worked at J.P.
-Morgan from 1988 to 2007.
+Puth worked at J.P.
+Morgan from 1988 to 2007, where he worked in a variety of senior global leadership roles with oversight of the bank's FX, interest rate derivatives, commodities and emerging markets businesses.
 He held several senior roles at the bank including Global Head of Currencies and Commodities until November 15, 2006.
-He also served as a managing director and was a member of J.P.
+He also was a managing director and was a member of J.P.
 Morgan Chase' Executive Committee.

 In 2008, Puth joined State Street as Executive Vice President and Head of Global Markets where he oversaw sales, trading and investment research across multiple asset classes.
-He was also responsible for Currenex, Sate Street's electronic foreign exchange brokerage arm.
+He was also responsible for Currenex, State Street's electronic foreign exchange brokerage arm.

-Puth served as chief executive officer (CEO) and Director at CLS Group from 2012 to 2018.
+Puth was chief executive officer (CEO) and Director at CLS Group from 2012 to 2018.
 CLS is a specialist financial system that provides settlement services to its members in the foreign exchange market to mitigate settlement risk.

-In 2016, Puth served as the chair of the Market Participants Group for the drafting of the Bank of International Settlements Global FX Code of Conduct for the foreign exchange market.
+In 2016, Puth was the chair of the Market Participants Group for the drafting of the Bank of International Settlements Global FX Code of Conduct for the foreign exchange market.

 In this role, he was responsible for leading the market participants input to create a voluntary code of conduct for all wholesale foreign exchange market participants.

 The Code was published in two halves, the first on May 26, 2016 and the second on May 25, 2017.

 In 2020 Puth was appointed chief executive officer (CEO) to Centre in 2020 until it was absorbed by Circle (company) in 2023.

-Philanthropic work

-Puth is a board member and leads the audit and finance committee for the Robin Hood Foundation.
-He is also a trustee of the Institute of Contemporary Art in Boston.